cloudflare/cloudflare-go/cmd/flarectl/README.md

 # flarectl

-A CLI application for interacting with a CloudFlare account.
+A CLI application for interacting with a Cloudflare account.

 # Usage